|

 On one side of the ground is

-covered single tiered stand.
-Opposite is the older Main Stand, which
+single tiered stand.
+Opposite is the older Main Stand, which has raised

-has raised seating above pitch level.
-This stand is covered and has
+seating above pitch level.
+This stand is covered and has a fair few

-a fair few supporting pillars which may obstruct your view.
-It was
+supporting pillars which may obstruct your view.
+It was originally built

-stand, originally only ran for around 2/3rds of the width of the
+all seated covered stand, originally only ran for around 2/3rds of the

-pitch, but has been extended during the Summer of 2003, so that it
+width of the pitch, but has been extended during the Summer of 2003, so

-bank.
-It was originally a semi circular open terrace, but this was
+It was originally a semi circular open terrace, but this was demolished in

 Top Of